vrecan/FluxDash/README.md

 This will become configurable eventually but these are the most commonly used in our system.

 ![Example Dashboard](/fluxdashv2.gif)
 You will also notice that the refresh and the group by interval are adjusted based on the time range.
 Again this will be come configurable at a later date.
+FluxDash uses a standard grid based system with rows and columns.

 ```json
 	"rows": [{